KNIFE: Distilling Reasoning Knowledge From Free-Text Rationales: Background

-\paragraph{Free-Text Rationales} Given some $(\mathbf{x}, \mathbf{y}_i)$ pair, a \textit{free-text rationale} (FTR) $\mathbf{r}$ is a natural language text sequence that explains the reasoning process for predicting label $\mathbf{y}_i$ \cite{camburu2018snli, rajani2019explain} Most explainability works have focused on extractive rationales \cite{sundararajan2017axiomatic, li2016understanding, chan2022unirex}, which highlight important features (\eg tokens) in $x$, but there is growing interest in FTRs \cite{narang2020wt5, kumar2020nile, wei2022chain}.
-First, compared to extractive rationales, FTRs may be more intuitive and understandable to humans, since they follow how humans communicate in natural language \cite{camburu2018snli, wiegreffe2021measuring}.
-Second, unlike extractive rationales, FTRs can reference things beyond the task input \cite{rajani2019explain, wiegreffe2021measuring}.
-Third, in contrast to extractive rationales, FTRs support high flexibility in content, style, and length \cite{chan2022frame}.
-Hence, FTRs can potentially provide much richer knowledge than extractive rationales.
-As a result, a number of recent works have explored generating FTRs to explain LM behavior \cite{narang2020wt5, rajani2019explain, camburu2018snli} and utilizing FTRs to improve LM decision-making \cite{sun2022investigating, wang2022pinto, li2022explanations}.
+\paragraph{Free-Text Rationales} A \textit{free-text rationale} (FTR) $\mathbf{r}$ for a pair $(\mathbf{x}, \mathbf{y}_i)$ is a natural language text that explains the reasoning process for predicting label $\mathbf{y}_i$ \citep{camburu2018snli, rajani2019explain}.
+FTRs could be intuitive to humans, reference things beyond the task input, and support high flexibility in content, style, and length \citep{wiegreffe2021measuring, chan2022frame}.
+Recent works have explored generating FTRs to explain LM behavior \citep{camburu2018snli, narang2020wt5, wei2022chain} and utilizing FTRs to improve LMs \citep{sun2022investigating, wang2022pinto, li2022explanations}.
+We assume each training instance $\mathbf{x}$ is accompanied by an annotated FTR $\mathbf{r}$ for $\mathbf{y}^*$, while impossible is access to FTRs for inference instances as FTR explains the reasoning process and thus indicates the gold label.
+In this setting, we aim to improve $\mathcal{F}$'s performance by these annotated FTRs.

-\paragraph{Learning from Free-Text Rationales} Since extractive rationales assign an importance score to each input feature, there is a one-to-one correspondence between the features and scores \cite{sundararajan2017axiomatic, li2016understanding, chan2022unirex, joshi2022ertest}.
-However, unlike extractive rationales, FTRs do not have such a feature-score correspondence to leverage.
-Without this kind of structure, it becomes unclear how to effectively incorporate FTRs into LM training.
-During task finetuning, existing works have attempted to learn from FTRs by appending FTRs to the LM's input \cite{sun2022investigating, wang2022pinto, wiegreffe2021measuring, hase2020leakage} or jointly training the LM to generate FTRs \cite{narang2020wt5, rajani2019explain, brahman2021learning, li2022explanations, hase2020leakage}.